wout/dat-metadata-standard/README.md

 The renderer token is part of the same `policy_id`.
 It can either be a self-contained program or one with external dependencies.
 The code is stored in the **`files`** property as-is or as a base64-encoded string.
-The `name` property of the file should be the same as the `asset_name`.
+The `name` property of the file should match the `asset_name`.

 ```
 {